Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 As a result, trust interpretation within institutional settings reflects the evaluation of organisational contribution histories within structured signal environments, whereas interpersonal contexts rely more heavily on direct observation and less formalised signals.

+Signals are not interpreted in isolation from the systems within which they are received.

+Observers—whether individuals or institutions—apply interpretive lenses within structured environments that determine which signals are admissible, how they are weighted, and how they are combined.

+As a result, the same underlying contribution signals may give rise to different trust judgements across systems.
+Trust formation is therefore not only a function of signals and evaluation principles, but also of the structural context within which interpretation occurs.

 # 11. CREDIBILITY

 ## 11.1 Origin of Credibility